Ecotrust/madrona-priorities/README.md

+# North Pacific Landscape Conservation Cooperative (NPLCC)
-# Watershed Priorities
+# Prioritization Tool

-Ecotrust and the Pacific Region of the U.S. Fish and Wildlife Service (USFWS) have partnered to develop an aquatic habitat restoration decision support system for Oregon, Washington, and Idaho.
-This system will enable USFWS to engage in strategic planning and program delivery of aquatic habitat conservation and restoration priorities in the Pacific Northwest.
+[Ecotrust](http://ecotrust.org) and the [NPLCC](http://www.fws.gov/pacific/Climatechange/nplcc/) have partnered
+to develop a conservation decision support system for Alaska, British Columbia, Washington, Oregon and California's coastal temperate rainforst.
+This system will enable stakeholder to engage in strategic planning and program delivery of conservation and restoration priorities for the North Pacific Region.

-The decision support system will prioritize watersheds for conservation and restoration of freshwater habitats to ensure the long-term sustainability of the region’s fisheries resources by allowing evaluation of variables related to invasive species and climate change and how such variables affect regional priorities.

 The software will be built on the Madrona platform which, in turn, makes use of GeoDjango, PostGIS and the Google Earth API.